git-moss/ConvertWithMoss/README.md

 Run the matching installer for your operating system.
 After that you can start the application ConvertWithMoss.

-**IMPORTANT: Macos Mojave**: Mojave prevents now software to run which is not authorized by Apple.
+**IMPORTANT: Macos Mojave and later**: Mojave prevents now software to run which is not authorized by Apple.
 But instead of telling you so, you get an error that the files are corrupted (so, your OS is lying to you now...).

 To fix it open the Terminal app and enter the application folder: